There has been a recent rise in drug and alcohol-related deaths across West Yorkshire according to local coroners.

-If you call our helpline, you’ll be able to discuss your specific circumstances with one of our experts and from there we can figure out a way forward.
+When you call our helpline, you’ll be able to discuss your specific circumstances with one of our experts, and from there we can figure out a way forward.

 If you end up being directed towards a rehab facility, they may also want to have a similar conversation with you.

-If and when your personal needs are assessed in any context, you may be wondering what kinds of questions you’re likely to be asked.
+If and when your personal needs are assessed in any context, you may be wondering what kind of questions you’re likely to be asked.

 Some of the most common include:

 - Does anyone else know about your addiction?

 - Have you previously attempted to seek help for your addiction?